Mohammed Shami: T20I career

 Shami made his debut in Twenty20 Internationals (T20I) on 21 March 2014 against Pakistan in the opening match of the 2014 T20 World Cup and took the wicket of Umar Akmal, to give him figures of 1/31 in 4 overs bowled.
 He played the next two matches, but was then dropped for the rest of the tournament.

-He was included in the side in 2014 tour of England, following the Test series, in July.
+He was included in the team in 2014 tour of England, following the Test series, in July.
 He played in the lone match of the series and finished with 3 wickets conceding 38 runs.
 Shami returned to the squad for 2016 ICC World Twenty20 after spending more than two years recuperating from the shoulder injury, but due to lack of form and game time, he did not feature in any of the matches of the tournament.

 2021 T20 World Cup

 Although Shami had not performed as well in T20Is as he had in the other two formats, he was picked in the 2021 ICC Men's T20 World Cup for his performances in three consecutive Indian Premier League seasons.
 He was one of the three fast bowlers in the main squad, the other two being Jasprit Bumrah and the white-ball specialist, Bhuvneshwar Kumar.

-Discussing the inclusion of Shami in team India's squad, ESPNcricinfo wrote: "Bowling at the death is probably what gave Shami an edge over Deepak Chahar and Shardul Thakur [both in the reserves], (Note: Shardul Thakur was later included in the main squad inplace of Axar Patel.) who have had greater success up top.
+Discussing the inclusion of Shami in team India's squad, Cricinfo wrote: "Bowling at the death is probably what gave Shami an edge over Deepak Chahar and Shardul Thakur [both in the reserves], (Note: Shardul Thakur was later included in the main squad inplace of Axar Patel.) who have had greater success up top.
 Shami has got 14 death-over wickets since IPL 2020, which is the same as Deepak Chahar, Shardul Thakur and Mohammed Siraj combined.
 He can move the ball both ways, as he's shown ample times in the past, and as a bonus, he has the undefinable ability to be unplayable regardless of format when he gets into his rhythm".